wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agent/power-virtual-agent-bots/includes/2-get-started.md

-Obtain a [trial environment](https://powervirtualagents.microsoft.com/?azure-portal=true) to assist you in completing training, evaluating the product, and other areas.
-Select Try free to begin to deploy a Power Virtual Agent trial.
+You can obtain a trial license to assist you in completing training and evaluating the product by going to [trial environment](https://powervirtualagents.microsoft.com/?azure-portal=true).
+Select Start free to begin  a Power Virtual Agents trial.

 > [!NOTE]
 > You will need to sign in with a work email address as personal Microsoft accounts are not currently supported.

-## Understanding how environments impact PVA bots
+## Define how to work with environments

 Many organizations today have a global presence and service customers in multiple regions, countries, or continents.
 This can result in needing different types of interactions based on factors such as different data being available and resolutions based on departments or locations.
 Your organization may need to deploy similar bots in different regions that interact with systems and data for those areas.
 Power Virtual Agents accommodates this by letting you create bots in different environments and easily switch between them.